TudorFlorea/spine-viewer/README.md

 - [x] Better handling of window events and check for memory leaks
 - [x] Turn the app into a pwa
+- [x] Add support for loading a spine from a link
 - [ ] Better code splitting for faster load times
 - [ ] Add multiple demo spines
 - [ ] Add support for mixins